dacoolpatato/sshlogtool/README.md

 You may:
 - Use this tool for personal or educational purposes
-- Share the tool with credit to the original author (Dario)
+- Share the tool with credit to the original author (dacoolpatato)

 You may not:
 - Modify, fork, or rebrand the tool